nshehadeh/policy-bot/README.md

 Currently Working on:
 - Saving and displaying prevoius chats correctly
-- Improving/upgrading RAG system and prompting
+- Chatbot history and RAG

 ## Tech Stack
 ### In Progress